Ananya A. Joshi

 Chairs: Roni Rosenfeld (CMU) and Bryan Wilder (CMU), Rayid Ghani (CMU), Matt Biggerstaff (Centers for Disease Control and Prevention, Flu Division)

 Growing volumes of public health-related data render existing techniques for identifying changes in disease dynamics and data quality assurance, designed for smaller data volumes, obsolete.
 Accordingly, my thesis presents a practical framework for experts to monitor large-scale aggregate public health data.
 Our novel methods, which are simple, scalable, and shown to be accurate in real-world settings, identify data corresponding to quality issues or changes in disease dynamics.
-Coupled with our custom user interfaces, these methods have led to a 53-fold increase in monitoring efficiency for data experts at the Delphi Group at Carnegie Mellon University, who can now detect about 200 noteworthy data issues from 15 million new data points each week.
+Coupled with our custom user interfaces, these methods have led to a 53x increase in monitoring efficiency for data experts at the Delphi Group at Carnegie Mellon University, who can now detect about 200 noteworthy data issues from 15 million new data points each week.
 As a final step, we are building communication pipelines to disseminate this expert-analyzed data to public health stakeholders, including state and local health departments, thereby enabling actionable intelligence from Delphi's vast volume of public health data.

 [Slides Here][YouTube Playlist Here]